mathbalduino/go-codegen/docs/helpers.md

 function, with some package information.

 The object `pkgA.TypeA` is accessible within the package `pkgB`, because it is exported.
 The `pkgA.typeB` object is accessible within the package `pkgA`, even being private, because it is the same package.
-And so goes on...
+And so on...

 ## TypeIsAccessible